-Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our responsibility is to express opinions on these financial statements based on our audits.
+We did not audit the financial statements of the Alabama State University Foundation, Inc. (the Foundation) for the year ended September 30, 2019, and the related notes to the financial statements, which represent 0.83 percent, 4.71 percent, and 3.18 percent, respectively, of the assets, net position, and revenues of the University.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation is based solely on the report of the other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The financial statements of the Trust for Educational Excellence at Alabama State University and the Alabama State University Foundation were not audited in accordance with Government Auditing Standards.